laurencable10/Predicting-User-Interaction-Reddit/README.md

 3. The length of time it has been up on Reddit
 4. The number of comments on the thread

+### 1. Loading Data & Performing Basic Operations
+- Checking for null values, converting datatypes, and cleaning data to prepare for EDA.

+### 2. Exploratory Data Analysis
+- Investigating varibale distributions, frequencies, and relationships by compiling several visualizations and aggregate functions with the ultimate goal of selecting features to be used in the model building process

-### Model building:
+### 3. Model Building
-Building classification models using Natural Language Processing tools and any other relevant features to predict whether or not a given Reddit post will have above or below the median number of comments.
+- Transforming 'Title` and `Subreddits` columns into sparse predictor matrices via Count Vectorizer and Dummy Variables.
+- Accessing feature importances to identify predictive title words (of varying n-gram ranges) and Subreddits.
+- Comparing the performance of Random Forest and Logistic Regression Models with cross-validated scores.
+- Utilizing the components of confusion matrices to explore additional performance metrics, especially Sensitivity and Specificity.
+- Running a GridSearchCV to tune hyperparameters and optimize model performance.

+### 4. Executive Summary

 ---

-## Overview

-1. Scrape "hot" threads from Reddit.come, utilizing the BeautifulSoup library to extract and prepare desired information
-2. Exploratory Data Analysis
-3. Model building- comparing the performace of Random Forest and Logistic Regression models, as well as adding additional value through GridSearchCV and CountVectorizer
-4. Delivering an executive summary of the results found